 I occasionally have some chicks and young adults for pick up or drop off in Northern California that will be looking for good and caring homes.
-These birds are not for food, so they will not be free.
-They are dark brown egg layers and pets for farm or back yard.
-They will all come from very dark eggs and very good, healthy stock.

 I have some BCM cockerels available for adoption.
 They hatched out March 24th 2010.
 They are all healthy and beautiful.
 I would keep all of them if I could.
 But I have more roosters than I need.